unionj-cloud/go-doudou/README.md

 You can also configure log level by environment variable `GDD_LOG_LEVEL` and configure formatter type to `json` or `text` by environment variable `GDD_LOG_FORMAT`.

 There are two built-in log related middlewares for you, `ddhttp.Metrics` and `ddhttp.Logger`.
-In short, `ddhttp.Metrics` is for printing brief log with limited information, while `ddhttp.Logger` is for printing detail log with request and response body, headers, opentracing span and some other information.
+In short, `ddhttp.Metrics` is for printing brief log with limited information, while `ddhttp.Logger` is for printing detail log with request and response body, headers, opentracing span and some other information, and it only takes effect when environment variable `GDD_LOG_LEVEL` is set to `debug`.

 #### Example
 ```go